vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 will failrule if topic has no gambits (a reactor topic).

 ### `^keep`()
-do not erase this top level rule when it executes its output part. (you could declare a topic to be this, although it wouldn't affect gambits).
+do not erase this top level rule when it executes its output part (you could declare a topic to be this, although it wouldn't affect gambits).
 Doing `keep()` on a gambit is quite risky since gambits after it may not ever fire.

 ### `^lastused`( topic what )
 given a topic name, get the volley of the last what, where `what`